Padmashree02/Object_Detection-YOLO_V5/README.md

       : Read the model's files using ONNX.

-      : Load and extract the class names from the class file- coco dataset.
+      : Load and extract the class names from the class file- coco dataset (80 classes).

       : Set the confidence threshold, nms threshold value- detects how well the object is detected in the detected bounding box.
         Set the default image's height and width as per YOLO V5 model's architecture